 23. Fincher is amazed and impressed that Nicholson and Huston actually eat during the scene where they first meet.
 He says you never see it in movies “because people think that it’s unsavory or unattractive in some way.
 He’s gonna talk as he chews, and it’s all these things that people try to avoid in movies at all cost.”
-He’s right, but to be fair, Polanski captures this conversation in one take while some directors *cough* would have their actors eating more and more food until they get the scene just right.
+He’s right, but to be fair, Polanski captures this conversation in one take while some directors *cough* would have their actors eating more and more food until they get the scene just right over multiple ones.

 24. Towne recalls arguments before filming started regarding the intended aspect ratio of either 1:85 or 2:25 with Polanski insisting on the latter.
 “I think that dictated a lot of the storytelling in a good way.”

 25. Fincher realizes for the first time that the crutch being used to hit Nicholson with is a rubber prop.
 His excitement over the violence deflates slightly, but he still enjoys it.